An Online Safety Advisor will be in touch within 24 hours

 4.2 As an individual user, you use our services and access both our paid and free content on an “as-is” and “as-available” basis.
 You must not act in any way in reliance solely on a statement made or information provided in our content.

-4.3 If we are found to be liable to pay any damages, compensation or other amount to you, any payment will be capped at £100.
+4.3 If we are found liable to pay any damages, compensation or other amount to you, any payment will be capped at £100.
 We believe this to be a reasonable condition given that you do not pay us for access to the content or service and that the school has separate remedies for any purchase.
 We are only prepared to offer the content and service to you on the basis that you agree to this cap.
 If you do not agree to this cap, you must not register for an account or access any of our content.

 4.4 The cap described in paragraph 4.3 applies to the maximum extent permitted by law.
 Nothing set out in paragraph 4.3 or otherwise in these terms is intended to replace, override or exclude any legal rights that you have if the law does not permit us to modify or exclude those rights.